Posted June 17, 2020 in News and Events by Jim Markel

 While you’re here be sure to schedule a personal tour of our state-of-the-art Factory #8.
 Can’t make it on a weekday during our normal 10am to 5pm business hours?
 Please contact us in advance for a weekend tour.

-Or swing by the Little Big Horn Battlefield and explore where General Custer was routed by the largest Indian encampment in the old west.
+Speaking of cowboys, swing by the Little Big Horn Battlefield and explore where General Custer was routed by the largest Indian encampment in the old west.

-Like Billings, Bozeman is also a great central point to visit famous places in Western Montana.
+Like Billings, Bozeman is also a central focal point for visiting famous places in Western Montana.
 On your way over from Billings you can pass through the sleepy and windy town of Livingston.
 Stop at the Railroad Depot for a bit of rail history.
-Between Livingston and Bozeman resides the iconic Chico Hot Springs.
-Be certain after your soak to dine there, then grab a copy of one of their famous cookbook, loaded with delicious western style recipes.
+Shop the many quaint art galleries, then down a brew at the famous Murray Bar.

 Feeling lucky digging for Gemstones?
 Crystal Park is a short jaunt nearby.

-Or head northwest from Bozeman to Flathead Lake, the largest and purest body of water in Montana, home to famous Flathead Cherries.
+If you go northwest from Bozeman to Flathead Lake, you’ll find the largest and purest body of water in Montana, home to famous Flathead Cherries.
 On your way there, take a refreshing dip at Fairmont Hotsprings.

-Regardless of where you plan to go, Red Oxx, in the trailhead of Billings, Montana, is your central launch point on your vacation around the treasure state.
-Book your tour of Red Oxx today and see where your bags are built with pride.
-When you get home be sure to review us on Trip Advisor, and thanks in advance!
+Regardless of where you plan to go, Red Oxx, located in the trailhead of Billings, Montana, is your central launch point on your vacation around the treasure state.
+Book your tour of Red Oxx today.
+See where your bags are hand-crafted with pride.

 ~ Cheers, Jim Markel, CEO and the Red Oxx Herd.